Cynthia-mbesa/alx-system_engineering-devops/0x02-shell_redirections/README.md

  task 13.
 Being unique is better than being perfect: takes a list of words as input and prints only words that appear exactly once

+ task 14.
+It must be in that file: Display lines containing the pattern “root” from the file /etc/passwd